technomancy/leiningen/TUTORIAL.md

 For projects that include some Java code, you can set the
 <tt>:java-source-path</tt> key in project.clj to a directory
 containing Java files.
-Then the javac compiler will run before your Clojure code is AOT-compiled, or you can run it manually with the
+(You can set it to "src" to keep Java alongside Clojure source or keep them it in a separate directory.)
+Then the javac compiler will run before your Clojure code is AOT-compiled, or you can run it manually with the <tt>javac</tt> task.
-<tt>javac</tt> task.

 There's
 [a problem in Clojure](http://dev.clojure.org/jira/browse/CLJ-322)